Geirangerfjord, Norway

 The UNESCO World Heritage Geirangerfjord may be Norway’s single most dramatic stretch of water.
 It’s particularly narrow and steep with tall surrounding mountains—the closest thing in the country to a “box” fjord.
-The walls rise up over 1,400 meters above the inland waters of the Norwegian Sea, and for much of the year the surrounding peaks remain snow-capped.
-In many ways, Geirangerfjord is the quintessential fjord experience.
+The walls rise up over 1,400 meters above the inland waters of the Norwegian Sea, and for much of the year the surrounding peaks remain capped in snow.
+In many ways, Geirangerfjord is the quintessential fjord experience (and has the crowds to prove it).

 Geirangerfjord Walking and Hiking